 Nanophotonics and Quantum Devices

 At Nanophotonics and Quantum Devices group at UAH, we study the intrinsic and collective properties nanomaterials, including metallic nanoantennas, semiconductor quantum dots, and atomically thin semiconductors.
 We are interested in understanding the fundamental properties of these materials and explore ways to achieve novel properties via application of quantum coherent processes in hybrid systems consisting of these nanostructures.
-Current research also include coherent/collective energy transport in nanostructure assemblies and application of plasmonic metasurfaces to engineer light scattering and emission/photon spins of quantum emitters.
-We are also interested in applications of hybrid nanostructure systems for quantum devices and biological and chemical nanosensors, and for ultra-long range transport of quantum information.
+Current research also includes coherent/collective energy transport in nanostructure assemblies and application of plasmonic metasurfaces to engineer light scattering and emission/photon spins of quantum emitters.
+We are also interested in applications of hybrid nanostructure systems for quantum devices and biological and chemical nanosensors and for ultra-long-range transport of quantum information.
 The research in Nanophotonics and Quantum Devices group covers plasmonics, metal-oxide control of optical properties of quantum dots and metallic nanoparticles, and ultrafast processes in hybrid nanoparticle systems.

 Biophotonics and Biophysics